tencentyun/intlcloud-documents/yehe_doc/数据处理/数据万象/API 文档/基础图片处理/图片水印_intl_en.md

 | /scatype/    | Scales watermark image based on original image size.<br><li>When `scatype` is set to 1, the size is scaled by width.<br><li>When `scatype` is set to 2, the size is scaled by height.<br><li>When `scatype` is set to 3, the size is scaled by area.                      |
 | /spcent/     | Permillage of watermark image in original image.
 Value range: [1,1000].
 The original image size is used by default.                      |

->The specified watermark image must meet all the following three conditions:
+>!The specified watermark image must meet all the following three conditions:
 >- The watermark image and the original image must be located in the same bucket.
 >- The URL needs to be a COS domain name (CDN acceleration domain names such as `examplebucket-1250000000.file.myqcloud.com/shuiyin_2.png` cannot be used), and the watermark image must be accessible (if it is private read, a valid signature must be carried).
 >- The URL must start with `http://`.
 The HTTP header cannot be omitted or replaced by the HTTPS header.
 For example, `examplebucket-1250000000.cos.ap-shanghai.myqcloud.com/shuiyin_2.png` and `https://examplebucket-1250000000.cos.ap-shanghai.myqcloud.com/shuiyin_2.png` are invalid watermark URLs.